Darius0852/Data-Structures-and-Algorithms/README.md

 | Dynamic         | Dynamic structures are those which expands or shrinks depending upon the program need and its execution.
 Also, their associated memory locations changes.
 Example: **Linked List created using pointers** |

+###What is an Algorithm ?

+An algorithm is a finite set of instructions or logic, written in order to accomplish a certain predefined task.
+An Algorithm is not the complete code or program, it is just tge core logic (solution) of a problem, which can be expressed either as an informal high level description as **pseudocode** or using a **flowchart**.

+Every Algorithm must satisfy the foloowing properties:

+1. **Input** - There should be 0 or more inputs supplied externally to the algorithm.
+2. **Output** - There should be atleast 1 output obtained.
+3. **Definiteness** - Every algorithm should be clear and well defined.
+4. **Finiteness** - The algorithm should have a finite number of steps.
+5. **Corectness** - Every steo of the algorithm must generate a correct output.

+An algorithm is said to be efficient and fast, if it takes less time to execute and consumes less memory space.
+The performance of the algorithm is measured on the basis of following properties:

+1. Time Complexity
+2. Space Complexity

+###Space Complexity

+Its the amount of memory space required by the algorithm, during the course of its execution.
+Space complexity must be taken seriously for multi-user systems and in situations where limited memory is availible.

+An algorithm generally requires space for following components:
+- **Instruction Space**: Its the space required to store the executable version of the program.
+Thi space is fixed, but varies dependant upon the number of lines of code int he program.
+- **Data Space**: Its the space required to store all the constants and variable (including temporary variable) values.
+- **Environment Space**: Its the space required to store the environment information needed to resume the suspended function.

+###Time Complexity

+Time Complexity is a way to represent the amount of time required by the program to run till its completion.
+It's generally a good practice to try to keep the time required minimum, so that our algorithm completes it's execution in the minimum time possible.